Reading Research Quarterly

 Reading Research Quarterly is a quarterly peer-reviewed academic journal published by Wiley-Blackwell.
-The current editors are Robert T. Jiménez (Peabody College, Vanderbilt University) and Amanda P. Goodwin (Peabody College, Vanderbilt University).
+The current editors are Chase Young (Sam Houston State University), Juan Araujo (Texas Woman's University), Michelle Bedeker (New Uzbekistan University), Janet Gaffney (University of Auckland) and Bethanie Pletcher (Texas A&M University-Corpus Christi).
 The journal is one of three journals published on behalf of the International Literacy Association.

-According to the Journal Citation Reports, the journal has a 2011 impact factor of 2.697, ranking it 5th out of 203 journals in the category "Education & Educational Research" and 5th out of 51 journals in the category "Psychology, Educational".
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 3.8.